Schools, colleges and the public

 Unfortunately we’re not able to offer work experience, but Y12 students should look at the Nuffield Foundation’s summer research placements.

-For any other outreach or engagement enquiries, the social responsibility team can direct you to the best contact: email us at email@example.com
+For any other outreach or engagement enquiries, email us at email@example.com